gruntwork-io/docs/_docs-sources/foundations/accounts/enable-control-tower.md

 1. Navigate to the [AWS Control Tower's dashboard](https://console.aws.amazon.com/controltower/home/organization) to create additional Organization Units(OUs) using the administrator user.
 This is required in order to provision new accounts.

   1. Choose **Create Resources** and select Organization Units.
-  1. Create a **Pre-Prod** & **Prod** OU.
+  1. Create a **Prod** OU.
 Select the Root OU as the Parent OU when prompted.
 Each OU registration takes a couple of minutes.

 1. [Turn off the default VPC created for new accounts](https://docs.aws.amazon.com/controltower/latest/userguide/configure-without-vpc.html#create-without-vpc).
 Gruntwork VPCs will be created for each account using terraform.